Napa Valley Wine Tasting Tips

 Should I tip?

 Tipping is not necessary when wine tasting.
 Most tasting rooms charge a fee.
-However, when you have received service above your expectations tipping is appreciated, including additional wine service beyond the menu or larger size groups.
+However, please consider tipping when you have received service above your expectations, including additional wine service beyond the menu or larger size groups.

 Most of the wineries that are open to the public charge a fee.
-They can charge anywhere from $5 to $50 per person.
+Typically, tastings are $20-40 per person.
 The fees will increase if you decide to elevate your experience to include a tour, lunch, class or seminar.
 Depending on the winery and activity, those fees can go quite a bit higher.
 Some wineries waive tasting fees when purchasing bottles of wine.

 Know How to Taste Wine